-ISSUE RECOMMENDATIONS INTERVENTIONS 1 In some instances information from the District and Locals should find a platform A platform of information sharing is District does not corroborate with that of for information sharing and alignment. created, i.e IDP Technical committee Local municipalities.
-2 Lack of public transport projects Municipalities must initiate public Rural Roads assets management transport projects to support communities system grant is used to address transport matters as per the conditions 3 Local skills base is not adequately outlined Need to establish a district wide skills base.
-A Youth Expo or summit will be rolled out in 2019/20 and a skills database will be established for the entire District.
-4 There is shortfall with respect to revenue Sufficient information is needed to expand Two projects have been initiated on: management, credit control and evidence of on revenue management, credit control and Accounting on water related transactions billing system in municipalities IDPs. evidence of billing system. & Debt collectors.
-5 Municipalities do not have 5-year financial Municipalities must develop 5-year Mopani has initiated a project on 5-year plan as required. financial plans. financial plan for 2020/21.
+ISSUE RECOMMENDATIONS INTERVENTIONS 1 In some instances information from the District and Locals should find a A platform of information sharing is created, i.e District does not corroborate with that of platform for information sharing and IDP Technical committee Local municipalities. alignment.
+2 Lack of public transport projects Municipalities must initiate public Rural Roads assets management system grant transport projects to support is used to address transport matters as per the communities conditions 3 Local skills base is not adequately outlined Need to establish a district wide skills A Youth Expo or summit will be rolled out in base.
+2021/22 and a skills database will be established for the entire District.
+4 There is shortfall with respect to revenue Sufficient information is needed to expand Two projects have been initiated on: Accounting management, credit control and evidence of on revenue management, credit control on water related transactions & Debt collectors. billing system in municipalities IDPs. and evidence of billing system.
+5 Municipalities do not have 5-year financial plan Municipalities must develop 5-year Mopani has initiated a project on 5-year financial as required. financial plans. plan for 2020/21.
 6 Alignment between IDP and SDBIP.
 SDBIP must align to SDBIP The current organogram has put IDP and PMS in one unit in MM's office.